parse-community/docs/_includes/ios/objects.md

 ## Retrieving Objects

 Saving data to the cloud is fun, but it's even more fun to get that data out again.
-If you have the `objectId`, you can retrieve the whole `PFObject` using a `PFQuery`.
+If the `PFObject` has been uploaded to the server, you can retrieve it with its `objectId` by using a `PFQuery`.
 This is an asynchronous method, with variations for using either blocks or callback methods:

 <pre><code class="objectivec">
 PFQuery *query = [PFQuery queryWithClassName:@"GameScore"];